Terra Mae

 Terra Mae earned a spot on Resy's Best of the Hit List for 2025, signaling its place among Portland's most closely watched new dining destinations.
 Located on the second floor of a Northeast Alberta Street address, it operates in the city's most creatively active corridor.
 Booking ahead is advisable given the attention it has attracted since opening.

 Northeast Alberta Street has, over the past decade, become the axis around which Portland's most restless dining energy rotates.
 The blocks between 15th and 30th contain an unusual density of serious, independent restaurants operating without the downtown rents or tourist-facing pressures that tend to soften ambition.
-Terra Mae sits on the second floor at 1150 NE Alberta, a position that already signals something: this is not a ground-floor, walk-in kind of place.
+Terra Mae sits on the second floor at 1150 NE Alberta, in Portland's Northeast Alberta neighborhood.
 You climb stairs to reach it, which in Portland dining shorthand often means a kitchen that expects you to arrive with intent.

 A Street That Rewards Attention